mateus-vicente/100upet-hugo-pages/content/post/2020-10-29-allpix-squared-1.6-released.md

 ---
-title: "2020 10 19 Allpix Squared 1"
+title: "Allpix Squared 1.6 Released"
-date: 2020-10-27T10:36:24+01:00
+date: 2020-10-29T14:00:00+01:00
-draft: true
+draft: false
 ---

-We are happy to announce a new stable feature release **{{% allpix %}} version 1.6** with a total of **FIXME commits** added to the repository by **NINE contributors** since version 1.5.
+We are happy to announce a new stable feature release **{{% allpix %}} version 1.6** with a total of **736 commits** added to the repository by **NINE contributors** since version 1.5.
 The release tarball can be downloaded from the repository:

 https://gitlab.cern.ch/allpix-squared/allpix-squared/tags/v1.6.0

-The new version is also available as docker image in the [project's docker registry](https://gitlab.cern.ch/allpix-squared/allpix-squared/container_registry), as read-to-use [version on CVMFS](FIXME https://project-allpix-squared.web.cern.ch/project-allpix-squared/usermanual/allpix-manualch10.html#x11-19800010.4.1) and as binary release [from the website](https://project-allpix-squared.web.cern.ch/project-allpix-squared/releases/).
+The new version is also available as docker image in the [project's docker registry](https://gitlab.cern.ch/allpix-squared/allpix-squared/container_registry), as read-to-use [version on CVMFS](https://project-allpix-squared.web.cern.ch/project-allpix-squared/usermanual/allpix-manualch10.html#x11-21100010.4.1) and as binary release [from the website](https://project-allpix-squared.web.cern.ch/project-allpix-squared/releases/).

-{{% allpix %}} was ehnanced by several new features and modules and has seen a large number of improvements.
+{{% allpix %}} was enhanced by several new features and modules and has seen a large number of improvements.
 In the following, an overview over the most important changes and new features is provided:
 <!--more-->

 ### New Module: CSADigitizer